-- \$36 million was paid to Nevada Copper.
-This cash amount provides the Corporation to continue current shaft sinking activities, commence detailed engineering and secure long lead time equipment; - \$15 million was paid on receipt of State permits allowing for the commencement of full construction of an underground mining operation.
-This funding was received October 9, 2013.; - \$10 million will be advanced on passage of the Lyon County Bill (the "Land Bill") and land conveyance to the City of Yerington.
+- \$36 million has been drawn down by Nevada Copper.
+This cash amount allows the Corporation to continue current shaft sinking activities, commence detailed engineering and secure long lead time equipment; - \$15 million has been drawn down on receipt of State permits allowing for the commencement of full construction of an underground mining operation.
+This funding was received October 9, 2013; - \$10 million will be advanced on passage of the Lyon County Bill (the "Land Bill") and land conveyance to the City of Yerington.
 This bill was introduced on a bi-partisan basis in both the Senate and U.S. House of Representatives.
-Passage of this bill does not affect the development timeline of the underground mining operation; - \$139 million (\$149 million should passage of the land bill be delayed) will be advanced on the completion of certain other project milestones, including completion of the 24 foot diameter, 2,140 foot production sized shaft; - The Loan Facility has a six year term maturing on January 3, 2019, with interest payable at an annual rate of LIBOR plus 6% with a minimum interest rate of 7%.
+Passage of this bill does not affect the development timeline of the underground mining operation;

+- \$139 million (\$149 million should passage of the land bill be delayed) which is subject to completion of other financing transactions whereby the Corporation will obtain sufficient proceeds necessary to achieve commencement of commercial production and certain other project milestones, including completion of the 24 foot diameter, 2,140 foot production sized shaft and completion of other financing transactions; whereby, the Corporation will obtain sufficient proceeds necessary to achieve commencement of commercial production; - The Loan Facility has a six year term maturing on January 3, 2019, with interest payable at an annual rate of LIBOR plus 6% with a minimum interest rate of 7%.
 The loan and interest are repayable in equal quarterly installments commencing April 2015, and mandatory prepayments equal to 20% of excess cash, as defined in the Loan Facility are required.
 The Corporation has the ability in certain circumstances to repay the loan in full without penalty prior to maturity.
 The loan is secured against all current and future assets of the Corporation and its subsidiaries.
 As part of the loan agreement, the Corporation has paid an origination fee of 3% of the total principal amount of the loan; and, - Under the terms of the Concentrate Off-Take agreement, the Corporation will sell to Red Kite, for the life of the mine on the Eastern underground deposits (East & E2 underground mineable deposits and JK34 zone), a percentage of copper concentrates produced from the Eastern deposits on the Pumpkin Hollow project equal to the amount advanced by Red Kite to the Corporation under the loan agreement as a percentage of the \$200 million maximum principal amount of the loan.

-The Concentrate Off-Take agreement does not include any rights to future copper concentrate production from the open-pittable North and South deposits and provides for benchmark-referenced treatment and refining charges, and standard payment factors for contained copper, gold and silver.
+The Concentrate Off-Take agreement does not include any rights to future copper concentrate production from the open-pittable Western deposits and provides for benchmark-referenced treatment and refining charges, and standard payment factors for contained copper, gold and silver.